david-beauchesne/ThesePhD/chapitre4/chap4.md

 We first present the simplified hypoxia-fisheries example to demonstrate how driver co-occurrence was evaluated.
 Hypoxic bottom waters area mainly found at the head of the Laurentian, Anticosti, and Esquiman channels (Figure \ref{ch4-kernel}A).
 Demersal destructive fisheries are concentrated along the Laurentian Channel, the heads of the Anticosti and Esquiman channels and around the Îles de la Madeleine (Figure \ref{ch4-kernel}B).
 By combining both drivers, we observe that hypoxia and demersal destructive fisheries co-occur mostly at high relative intensity (Figure \ref{ch4-kernel}D) in the vicinity of the Anticosti Gyre and the heads of the Esquiman and Anticosti channels (Figure \ref{ch4-kernel}C); these are the areas where we might expect interactions between these drivers to be more likely.

 We now focus on the integrative exposure indicators.
 Apart from the northeastern Gulf, cumulative exposure is ubiquitous in the St. Lawrence (Figure \ref{ch4-footprint}).
 Cumulative exposure is generally highest along coasts (Figure \ref{ch4-footprint}), with hotspots located in the vicinity of coastal cities (Figure \ref{ch4-hotspot}).
-In general, offshore areas are less exposed to cumulative drivers, with the Estuary and the Anticosti Gyre being notable exceptions (Figures \ref{footprint}, \ref{hotspot}).
-This is not to say that offshore areas are free from exposure, as most of the St. Lawrence is exposed to multiple overlapping drivers (Figures \ref{footprint}, \ref{hotspot}).
+In general, offshore areas are less exposed to cumulative drivers, with the Estuary and the Anticosti Gyre being notable exceptions (Figures \ref{ch4-footprint}, \ref{ch4-hotspot}).
+This is not to say that offshore areas are free from exposure, as most of the St. Lawrence is exposed to multiple overlapping drivers (Figures \ref{ch4-footprint}, \ref{ch4-hotspot}).
 For example, the heads of the Anticosti and Esquiman channels are highly exposed to cumulative drivers (Figure \ref{ch4-footprint}).

 These results are consistent with observations elsewhere in the world, where cumulative exposure conspicuously arises from and markedly intensifies close to coastal cities and at the mouth of rivers draining highly populated areas [*e.g.*, @halpern2015a; @feist2016; @mach2017; @stock2018].
 These are areas where human activities (*e.g.*, coastal development and shipping) and footprints (*e.g.*, pollution runoff) are most intense [@feist2016], and on which is overlaid a background of natural disturbances [@micheli2016].
 They are also the areas in which the most dramatic increases in exposure are expected, with populations increasing more rapidly along coasts than inland [@feist2016].
 In the St. Lawrence, large coastal cities are mostly located along the Estuary and the southwestern Gulf, whereas the northeastern Gulf is largely uninhabited or home to small coastal communities.
 Certain smaller coastal communities with high cumulative exposure are characterized by large industries (*e.g.*, Sept-Îles and Charlottetown).